Christopher Ward (watchmaker): Notable Complications and Innovations

 Outside of its primary categories, Christopher Ward has developed several technically ambitious models.
-The most notable is the C1 Bel Canto, a chiming watch with a “sonnerie au passage” complication, which strikes the hour automatically.
+The most notable is the C1 Bel Canto, a chiming watch with a "sonnerie au passage" complication, which strikes the hour automatically.
 Released in 2022, it was one of the most affordable mechanical chiming watches available upon its debut.

+The development was led by Jorg Bader Jr. (Product Director) alongside Frank Stelzer (Technical Director) and Adrian Buchmann (Design Director) and Will Brackfield (Watch Designer).
+This was a three-year project and it shows.

-Other models include the C1 Moonglow, which features a moonphase complication with dual 3D moon discs beneath a translucent sapphire dial, and the C12 Loco, introduced in 2023 to debut the brand’s new in-house manual-wind movement, the Calibre CW-003.
+Other models include the C1 Moonglow, which features a moonphase complication with dual 3D moon discs beneath a translucent sapphire dial, and the C12 Loco, introduced in 2023 to debut the brand's new in-house manual-wind movement, the Calibre CW-003.
 The movement features 144 hours of power reserve and visible finishing.

-Sponsorships and Programs
+Sponsorships and programs

 CW Challenger Programme

 Christopher Ward launched the Challenger Programme in 2013 to support individuals undertaking ambitious ventures.
 The initiative began when a group of recent graduates sought sponsorship for an expedition to summit an unclimbed peak in the Pamir Mountains of Tajikistan.
 The team successfully completed the climb and named the 4,922 m summit Mount Christopher Ward—reportedly the first mountain in the world named after a watch brand.

 The programme has since expanded to support emerging athletes and creatives.
 Notable participants include Amber Hill, a skeet shooter who became Britain's youngest ever senior world cup gold medallist; Will Satch, an Olympic gold-medalist rower; and Samantha Kinghorn, a Paralympic wheelchair racer.
 These athletes were supported by the brand early in their careers, reflecting Christopher Ward's focus on ambition and resilience.